boveus/hyrax-wiki/Solr-Search-Builders.md

 # Search Builders

 Building searches is core to any Blacklight app, and CurationConcerns is no exception.
 The app/search_builders/curation_concerns directory contains our Search Builders, originally so-named because the class design followed a builder pattern.
-In this pattern, setter methods return the object itself when invoked, so that invocations can be chained, like:
+Builder pattern setter methods return the object itself when invoked, so that invocations can be chained, like:

 ```ruby
 builder = Blacklight::SearchBuilder.new(processor_chain, scope)